How to Clean a Fabric Couch (a Definitive Guide)

 9. Call on professional help if you need it.

 The best things in life are messy.
-In an ideal world, our kids and pets would be spotless angels, wine would always stay in its glass, and we’d never lose any french fries to the cracks in our sofas.
+In an ideal world, our kids and pets would be spotless angels, wine would always stay in its glass, and we’d never lose any french fries to the cracks of your modern living room furniture.
 While this world would be clean, it would lack the element of surprise and joy a messier life can bring.
 Now that you know how to clean your fabric couch, you can sit back and do what you do best on it: relax.